aasmal97/HashicorpVaultSecrets/README.md

 To run the development environment, ensure the following are configured properly, and your are running the appropiate commands.
 #### Requirements
 - [Docker](https://docs.docker.com/engine/install/) installed on your machine.
 It will provide the virtual environment needed to run a Github Action
 - [nektos/act](https://github.com/nektos/act) installed.
-This is the software that converts a Docker Environment into a Github Action Environment for testing
+This is the software that uses Docker to create a container, that resembles a Github Action Environment for testing
 - Have a package manager installed (i.e, npm, yarn, etc)
 - Create a Hashicorp Cloud Platform Account
     1. Go [here](https://portal.cloud.hashicorp.com/sign-in) and create an account